Network configuration for Concur

 - It is recommended that the State address field is defined as a List field in Concur.
 If address state is defined as a Text field then Network will not be able to return the best address in all cases.

 Add reference aliases

 SAP Concur has its own code values that are different from the values used by Network.
 Use reference aliases to tell Network what the equivalent SAP Concur source codes are for each reference code value in Network.

 For example, the HCP gender values in Network are “M” for Male but the SAP Concur value is “CM”.
 Define a reference alias to tell Network that “CM” is an alias for “Male”.

 To add reference aliases, in the Admin console, click System Interfaces > Reference Aliases.
 Select the concur__v system and add aliases, using the .csv file, for any of the applicable reference types.

-For detailed information, see Working with reference data.
+For detailed information, see Reference aliases.